Whenever she visits Southeast Asian countries for work or conferences, Lovelli always samples the local breakfast meals.

 Thailand: Snacks for Meals

 It's safe to say that Thais generally eat the same types of meals they have for lunch and dinner during breakfast, and more.
 The Thai markets have a massive collection of snacks that many people in Thailand have enjoyed exclusively as part of their morning rituals.
 Here are a few of them:

 - Joke, a type of thick rice congee porridge.

 - Patongo or Thai donuts.
 The dough blobs are deep-fried (using chopsticks) into crunchy browns that are fluffy on the inside.
 Patongos can be dipped into a bowl of joke or enjoyed as snacks with coffee.

 - Khao neow sang kaya.
 Sticky rice topped with a slice of custard and then wrapped in banana leaf.
 The snacks are available in white or black sticky rice, cooked in coconut cream.

 - Khanom, or sweet snacks that can be found on the streets.
-They can be the simple, deep fried sweet bananas or other kinds of more complicated sweet snacks.
+They can be simple, deep-fried sweet bananas or more complicated sweet snacks.

 The foods in Laos are generally spicy and the same meals can be enjoyed for breakfast, lunch, and dinner.
 Very popular breakfast dishes are:

 - Khao niew, or black sticky rice.
 This is a Laotian staple.
 The sweet delicacy is a popular breakfast side dish that can also be served for lunch and dinner.

 - Khao soy or khao soi noodle soup.
 A type of noodle soup made with wide-cut rice noodles.
 The broth is spicy, and to complete the dish, it is served with chopped porks, bean sprouts, chopped scallions, and cilantro.